manuelCarlos/Easing/README.md

 # Easing

-### This is a library that implements easing functions in Swift
+### A library that implements easing functions in Swift.

 ### Supported platforms: